walmartlabs/lacinia/docs/tutorial/domain.rst

 (one of the author's hobbies), as a limited version of `Board Game Geek <https://boardgamegeek.com/>`_.

-The basic types are as follows:
+The basic types in the final system are as follows:

 .. graphviz::